This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 The magnification of the small compact glasses is usually in the range of 8x 10x or 12x.
 More is not recommended because it can be difficult to hold the binos still, especially with such light instruments due to the trembling of the hand.

 The lenses usually have a diameter of 20 to 25 mm.
-This is absolutely sufficient for daytime observations when there is enough light around for most situations.
-But in dark forests or in the twilight a practiced user will notice that the images are no longer displayed as brightly.
+This is perfect for daytime observations when there is enough light for most situations.
+However, in dark forests or at dusk, even an inexperienced user will notice that the images are no longer displayed as brightly.

 This is due to the fact that such a small entrance lens only collects light to a limited extent and that the exit pupil (lens diameter/magnification = exit pupil) is also quite small.
 In low light, our pupil’s eyes may open much wider than the cone of the binoculars’ exit pupil light beam, which then reduces viewing comfort.